 Family Learning & Fun

 The Family Art Lab and Book Nook are interactive spaces where children can explore art on their own terms—by touching, building and pretending.
 We invite families to be creative together in these spaces designed just for them!

 Join us January 19 & 26 for Pre-K Open Studio Sessions!
 These free drop-in exploratory art-making sessions are from 10:30 AM - Noon, and are designed for kids ages 3 - 5 and their caregiver(s).
 Registration is required.

 Join us for our next FREE Family Day on Saturday, January 27 from 10 AM to Noon.
 These drop-in events are designed to help kids and grown-ups explore the Museum's exhibits together through hands-on gallery and art-making activities.
 No registration required.

-The Springfield Art Museum offers customized, interactive tours for grades K-12 at no cost to participating schools or homeschool groups.
+The Springfield Art Museum offers customized, interactive tours at no cost for private groups, schools (grades K-12 and higher education), and homeschool cooperatives.
 Tours may include observation, discussion, creative writing or drawing prompts, responding to art through movement or drama, collaborative group work, independent exploration of the galleries and more!
-Experiences can be designed to support a wide range of curricular goals and modified for special needs.
-Contact Kate Baird at email@example.com for more information.
+Experiences can be designed to support a wide range of subjects, interests, curricular goals, and special needs.

 WELCOME TO THEwhere you are encouraged to ENJOY, LEARN and CREATE.
 There is always something new and exciting to inspire you, whether it’s our expansive permanent collection or a featured current exhibit.
 Try sparking your creativity with one of our many lectures or art classes.
 Come see what SAM has to offer, then plan on coming back because enjoying, learning and creating never stop.